Ștefan Voitec: Communist merger

-The electoral campaign took Voitec as far north as Oradea, where he attended the largest of all National Democratic rallies.
+The two Romanian parties were still formally separate during the electoral campaign.
+The PSDR, which now operated out of Rădăceanu's townhouse, continued to lose cadres, including trade unionist Eftimie Gherman and his partisans.
+However, it compensated by enlisting new middle-class members, many of whom were Banat Swabians seeking to protect themselves from de-Nazification.
+Electioneering took Voitec as far north as Oradea, where he attended the largest of all National Democratic rallies.
 He was therefore present for speeches in which Pătrășcanu and Augustin Bolcaș courted Romanian nationalism for electoral purposes.
-Voitec appeared on the National Democratic list, winning himself a seat in the Assembly, for Dolj County.
+Voitec appeared on the National Democratic list, winning himself a seat in the Assembly of Deputies, for Dolj County.
 In the aftermath, Voitec pushed for a complete Communist–Social Democratic merger, but was now opposed by Rădăceanu, who, as reported by the authorities, "did not want to be towed about by the Communist Party".
 As noted by Combat, Rădăceanu and his followers, who formed a majority, "virulently opposed" Voitec's project to form a single party, preferring instead "an intimate collaboration in Parliament and in government."
 Voitec, as leader of the "leftist minority", was nevertheless able to overturn the consensus at the 13th PSDR Congress, held on October 9, 1947.
 In the wake of that reunion, Voitec and Rădăceanu were both General Secretaries of the party.

 Fusion talks dragged on to November, also due to opposition from PCR leaders Pătrășcanu and Teohari Georgescu; though he depicted Voitec as an opportunist, Gheorghiu-Dej sanctioned the union, noting that the communists' main priorities called for "liquidating the social democratic brand."
 By December, Gheorghiu-Dej and Voitec had come to preside over "mixed preparatory commissions" which agreed that the resulting party would be based on Stalin's teachings.
 At their reunions, they condemned "Anglo-American imperialist circles and their right-wing socialist agents", specifically Ernest Bevin and Léon Blum.
 Voitec, Pauker, Mișa Levin, Alexandru Moghioroș, Constantin Pârvulescu, Iosif Rangheț and others also organized the first unified PCR–PSDR Congress, in January 1948.
 The resulting group, known as the Workers' Party (PMR), came to include Voitec on its nomenklatura, probably as recognition for his role in defeating Titel Petrescu.
 This began immediately after the fusion: on February 24, 1948, he joined the PMR Central Committee, and was simultaneously promoted to its Politburo.
 Voitec's merger still created situations in which noted anti-communists had found themselves as card-carrying members of a communist party.
 One such case was that of Ecaterina Bălăcioiu, widow of the culture critic Eugen Lovinescu.